-This subject provides critical debates and discussions to the multiperspective issues of fashion, ideal of beauty and dressing behaviors in personal and socio- cultural contexts.
-Through the case studies analysis and reflective journal writing, students are encouraged to develop and expand their critical thinking and analytical skills, exchange their views on related issues, and apply various theories and concepts covered in class.
+This subject provides critical debates and discussions to the multi-perspective issues of fashion, ideal of beauty and dressing behaviors in personal and socio- cultural contexts.
+Through the case studies analysis, students are encouraged to develop and expand their critical thinking and analytical skills, exchange their views on related issues, and apply various theories and concepts covered in class.